-How Much Does it Cost to Have a Glass Shower Door Installed?
+How Much Does a Glass Shower Door Cost?

 Overview of Shower Doors

-Replacing your old shower curtain or outdated shower doors is easily a project that can update the look of your bathroom to a more modern appearance.
-Glass shower doors, whether they are frameless, hinged, or have a minimal amount of framing to support a sliding glass door, are an affordable project that most DIY’ers can do in less than a day.
+Replacing your old shower curtain or outdated shower doors is easily a project that can update the look of your bathroom to a more modern appearance as much as a walk-in tub or replacing old handles and shower valves with new ones .
+Glass shower doors, whether they are frameless, hinged, or have a minimal amount of framing to support a sliding glass door, are an affordable project that most DIY’ers can do in less than a day and for under $300.
 Once completed, your shower enclosure or bathtub/shower will be the envy of your neighbors!

 On this page of Costimates, we’ll help you learn more about the types of glass shower doors available, as well as the retail cost variables and how they affect the prices.
 In addition to the product cost, we’ll help you understand glass shower door installation and costs for hiring a pro to install it for you.
 At the end of the page you’ll be able to compare shower door prices against other websites that offer installation information, as well as review what other homeowners like yourself have paid to have glass doors installed in their own shower.